Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # Resize (default value = 1)

-- Can be set to any number >0
+- Can be set to any positive number

 Each celestial body size will be multiplied by this value.